-Everyone has a right to feel safe in their own home.
-If you don't feel safe in your home due to someone you are, or previously were, in a relationship with you may be experiencing domestic abuse.
+Everyone has the right to feel safe in their own home.
+If you don't feel safe in your home due to someone you are, or previously were, in a relationship with, you may be experiencing domestic abuse.
 Domestic abuse does not have to be physical violence, it could be financial abuse, verbal abuse or a variety of other types.
 It's also important to know that abuse can come from any type of family relationship, not just a romantic partner.

 Any incident or pattern of incidents of controlling, coercive or threatening behaviour designed to intimidate, punish or frighten is domestic abuse.